eyosolutions/nxtgenhub_challenge/README.md

 ## Docker

 ### Dockerfile Overview:

 The `Dockerfile` defines the web server using an Nginx image and copies the static `index.html` page to the Nginx web root.
+Note that the `Dockerfile` itself uses the nginx digest instead of the image and tag to ensure the same image is pulled each time.

 ```Dockerfile
 FROM nginx:1.27.1-alpine-slim